alexhkurz/talks/README.md

 # talks

-[On Variables and Substitution](https://hackmd.io/s/BkLiMcFPQ) ... under construction ... joint work with [Samuel Balco](https://github.com/goodlyrottenapple)
+[On Variables and Substitution](https://hackmd.io/s/BkLiMcFPQ) ... view in Chrome (Firefox does not render it correctly) ... joint work with [Samuel Balco](https://github.com/goodlyrottenapple)